An engorged ozempic injector pen on a blue background

 Ozempic and Wegovy are brand-name versions of semaglutide— a medicine that was originally manufactured for people with type 2 diabetes.
 But their ability to reduce appetite and to trick your brain into thinking you’re fuller has boosted their popularity for weight loss (1).

-Physician and longevity expert Peter Attia, M.D. warns that they can also cause muscle loss in patients— this means that Ozempic could be making you metabolically “fatter,” according to your body composition.
+Physician and longevity expert Peter Attia, M.D. warns that they can also cause muscle loss in patients

 What Happens to Your Body Composition?